Pedro Castillo: Recognition

 Castillo's impeachment was recognized internationally, with countries like Spain and China, and organizations such as the European Union recognizing Boluarte and championing a return to "constitutional order."
 The American continent was more mixed.
 Members of the São Paulo Forum like Luiz Inácio Lula da Silva of Brazil and Gabriel Boric of Chile recognized Boluarte as the new president.
 The United States, Costa Rica and Canada recognized Boluarte as president.

-However, some left-wing Latin American governments, including Bolivia, Colombia, Honduras, Mexico and Venezuela continued to recognize Pedro Castillo as the democratically elected President of Peru following the events in December 2022 and refused to recognize Boluarte.
+However, some left-wing Latin American governments, including Bolivia, Colombia, Honduras, Mexico, and Venezuela continued to recognize Pedro Castillo as the democratically elected President of Peru following the events in December 2022 and refused to recognize Boluarte.
 Nicolás Maduro of Venezuela, Andrés Manuel López Obrador of Mexico, Gustavo Petro of Colombia, Alberto Fernández of Argentina, and Luis Arce of Bolivia denounced Boluarte's government as a coup, comparing the situation as similar to the ascension of Bolivia's Jeanine Áñez during the 2019 Bolivian political crisis.
-The latter presidents continue to support Pedro Castillo's claims he is the rightful president under a "government of exception."
+These presidents continued to support Pedro Castillo's claims to be the rightful president under a "government of exception."